unixwzrd/text-generation-webui-macos/README.md

-# MERGED 1.5.1 Version.  macOS Merged Version
+# MERGED 1.5.1 macOS Merged Version

 This is a development version and I have not added many changes I had planned.
 Please feel free to use at your own risk as there may be bugs not yet found.